jbrockopp/docs/content/administration/server/reference/_index.md

 This configuration variable is used by the [compiler component](/docs/administration/server/components/compiler/) for the server.

-This variable sets a fully qualified URL to the GitHub Enterprise Server used for fetching pipeline [templates](/docs/tour/templates/) from.
+This variable sets a fully qualified URL to GitHub or GitHub Enterprise Server used for fetching pipeline [templates](/docs/tour/templates/) from.

+By default, Vela will use [GitHub](https://github.com/) as a registry for fetching templates.

+However, to fetch templates from a private organization or repository on GitHub, you need to provide this configuration.

 The variable is optional and can be provided as a `string`.